Easy Bible Quiz about Bible Trivia and Bible Facts.

 d.
 The path to heaven is being ethical, attending church, and saying your prayers.

 e.
-You can achieve heaven by believing in Jesus, confessing and repenting your sins, and requesting God to grant you entry into heaven.
+The first steps to heaven are first believing in Jesus, confessing and repenting of your sins, and requesting God to grant you entry into heaven.

 The way to heaven starts with believing in Jesus.

 a.
-Baptism confirms a person as an upstanding church member.
+Baptism is confirmation that a person is an upstanding church member.

 b.
-It's a public declaration of purification and cleansing of sin.
+This is a public declaration of purification and cleansing of sin.

 c.
-It is a religious "rite" that ensures one's entry into heaven.
+It is a religious "rite" that allows one's entry into heaven.

 Baptism is the public declaration of believing in Jesus.